nikhil-dewangan/new4-demo/README.md

 * Public claims: These can be defined at will by those using JWTs but should be collision-resistant.
 * Private claims: Custom claims created to share information between parties that agree on using them.

+3. Signature
+To create the signature part you have to take the encoded header, the encoded payload, a secret, the algorithm specified in the header, and sign that.